nareshsoni02/WeatherApp/README.md

 ![](docs/PriceRestAPIEIP.png)

-Price Rest API allows client to publish and retrieve data from the store.
-Camel’s REST DSL are used to implement to RESTful API that performs required operations on a database.
+Price Rest API allows clients to publish and retrieve data from the store.
+Camel’s REST DSL is used to implement to a RESTful API that performs required operations on a database.

-Using create API, client can publish single price to DB.
+Using the created API, clients can publish single prices to DB.
 Before storing, it goes through transformation and validation.
-It peforms following validation on client input:-
+It performs following validation on client input:-

 1. Price is null or empty.
-2. Price does not have vendor.
+2. Price does not have a vendor.
-3. Price does not have instrument.
+3. Price does not have instruments.
-4. Price does not have created date.
+4. Price does not have a created date.

 ![](docs/CreateAPISeq.png)

-Using get API, client can get all prices from a particular vendor or prices for a single instrument from various vendors.
+Using the get API, clients can get all prices from a particular vendor or prices for a single instrument from various vendors.
 Get API filter prices older than 30 days.

 ![](docs/PriceByVendorSeq.png)